2025 Solar Incentives Guide for Southern Pines, NC - Tax Credits & Rebates

 EcoWatch's Southern Pines, NC Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system – or speak to a local Southern Pines solar installer — to clarify which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to the company that installed your system – or call a local Southern Pines solar installer — to better understand which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-When you add solar panels to your house in Southern Pines, you can expect to save approximately $957.34 per year, or about $18,189.53 over the next 20 years.
+After adding solar panels to your house in Southern Pines, you can anticipate savings of approximately $957.34 per year, or around $18,189.53 over the next 20 years.

-To learn about the top solar panel installers near you, take a look at our article on the top solar companies in Southern Pines.
+To discover the top solar panel installers near you, take a look at our article on Southern Pines' top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.